gauravsatav/RStudio-Basics/docs/17-Prediction.md

 <img src="17-Prediction_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 The black line shows the overall error rate which falls below 20%.
 The red and green lines show the error rate for ‘died’ and ‘survived’ respectively.
 We can see that right now we’re much more successful predicting death than we are survival.
-What does that say about me, I wonder?

 ### Variable importance